VAAlex-ux/Automation-Controls-2-Automated-Conveyor-Sorting-Escapement-System/README.md

 **A - Context & Problem Statement**

 To address operational bottlenecks on a high-speed packaging conveyor system.
 The client's existing third-party sequence logic was causing frequent product jams, inconsistent product singulation, and lacked mechanical diagnostics, which resulted in extended downtime when pneumatic components fatigued.
-The project establishes a standardized control framework for a pneumatic material handling escapement system integrated into a manufacturing conveyor line.
-The system regulates product flow by detecting incoming packages and utilizing a single-acting pneumatic stopper cylinder to momentarily halt or release items based on adjustable operational parameters.

 **B - Objective**